KarlesP/QuTiP-in-action/README.md

-# QuTiP-in-action
+# QuTiP in action
-Here you can find a working example of Single-Atom-Lasing using QuTiP from J. R. Johansson
+Here you can find a working example code of J. R. Johansson's "Single Atom Lasing using QuTiP" lectures.

+**Why?**
+Because learning though example is faster and because I, suppose, that eventualy someone will look for that code.

+**How?**
+It's harder to understand Hamiltonian transformations in action when you are reading about them.
+So here you go, a working example.

 ### Installing